CodingOwl0/CMD-Cleaner/README.md

 Press enter, and the Software is activated!

 2: How to run:
-Download cm.exe from GitHub
+Download cmdc.bat from GitHub
-Open cmd.exe (command prompt from windows) go into the directory of CM-Cleaner (like cd C:\Users\Name\Downloads) run with: cm ACTION_CODE (for help, type: cm help)
+Open cmd as administrator (command prompt from windows) go into the directory of the cmdc.bat file (like cd C:\Users\Name\Downloads) run with: cmdc [Parameter] (for help, type: cm help)

-3: What can CM-Cleaner do?
+3: What can CMD-Cleaner do?
    Delete Cache and Trash-Bin
    Release RAM
    Optimize Network